 Here are some things to look out for when choosing a good hosting provider:

 - Number of servers and locations

 - Server response times and uptime test scores

 - Server load balancing

-A good hosting plan also includes a free SSL certificate which is very important for your page speed as well as your SEO score.
+A good hosting plan also includes a free SSL certificate which is very important for your page speed and SEO score.

 According to testing performed by Matthew Woodward, these are the fastest WordPress Themes for 2021: